cad0p/uu-afp-2021-team-proj-abbr/backend/team-proj-abbr/README.md

 It gets automatically updated with each new stable version, thanks to GitHub Actions.
 We also have a dev version to rapidly see the changes without affecting the stable documentation.

+## To install

+`stack install` will install the `shorthndr` CLI, which you can easily call from anywhere in your terminal of choice.

 ## To setup

 ```sh